nahidischool/nahidischool.github.io/projects.md

 [Mar, 2012 - Aug, 2013]

 - In an ensemble classifier approach, multiple base classifiers learn decision boundaries on the training patterns, and their decisions on a test pattern are fused to reach the final classification verdict.
 Ensemble classifiers are also known as committee of classifiers, mixture of experts, and multiple classifier systems.
 Many ensemble classifier generation methods are presented in the literature.
 The generation methods aim to produce the base classifiers in a way that they differ from each other in terms of the errors they make on identical patterns.
 This phenomenon is also known as diversity.
 The fusion methods, on the other hand, explore ways to merge the decisions from the base classifiers into a final verdict.
-Our job was be to design a novel ensemble classifier that is not only diverse but also accurate.
+Our job was to design a novel ensemble classifier that is not only diverse but also accurate.